malcolmsfraser/EB-FlaskApp-CD-CI/README.md

 Create a new repository on GitHub

-In the Cloud Shell run the following:
+In the Cloud9 termimal run the following:

 >If needed: create new ssh keys:
 >```{bash}